Bimbum1337/ISRO-R-DEVKIT/docs/advanced/creating-tests.md

 inside the `TestFixture`-class.

 The `RUN_FIXTURE`-macro creates a static instance of the class.
-We need to instanciate the class because `TestFixture` is a template that otherwise would not be evaluated.
+We need to instantiate the class because `TestFixture` is a template that otherwise would not be evaluated.